Yloquo/FGO-Macros-for-Bluestacks/README.md

 Have set a CE to feed EXP to.
 This will not manually limit break your CE, so you should LB it first.
 CE select screen is set to largest (out of the three sizes in the bottom-left).
 I think it can work with smaller sizes, though.
 Equipped CEs will make the process hang, so if you have random low-level CEs equipped, unequip them.
+I haven't tested what happens if there is no more stomach for EXP, but I suspect it'll hang.

 !!!
 You've set the filters so the CEs you want to feed are on the top on the CE select screen and you're absolutely sure you've protected any CEs you don't want to mulch!